JakeSidSmith/jargs/README.md

 ### Require Nodes

-There are 3 different types of required nodes that you can wrap your argument / command nodes in to ensure that they are supplied.
+There are 3 different types of require nodes that you can wrap your argument / command nodes in to ensure that they are supplied.

 Note: you cannot require more than one Command at the same level unless you use RequireAny, as Commands form a fork in the tree and only one at each level can be satisfied.